Jeremiah's 7 Secrets To Marriage After 10 years

 Keeping happy marriage for 10 years is easier than you think

 Being married for 10 year is a milestone, there are ups, downs, middles, and some diagonals.
-A lot of website will give "secrets" to a successful marriage.
+A lot of websites will give "secrets" to a successful marriage.
 Like this one that Time Magazine put together, apparently with science.
-Well I've modified it to match real life.
+Well, I've modified it to match real life.

 Here are Jeremiah's 7 Secrets to an Awesome Marriage